xsession/chsm/doc/contribute/guidelines.rst

 To verify that your changes did not break any tests or samples, please run the ``twister`` script locally before submitting your pull request to GitHub.
-To run the same tests the CI system runs, follow these steps from within your local Zephyr source working directory:
+To run the same tests the CI system runs, follow these steps from within your local chsm source working directory:

 .. code-block:: console